-Unfortunately, due to Alolan Sandslash being retyped, it’s extremely weak to Fire and Fighting type moves.
+Unfortunately, due to Alolan Sandslash gaining these new types, it’s extremely weak to Fire and Fighting type moves.
 Ironically, it’s also weak to Ground-type moves.
-These happen to be three of the most common types of moves in competitive Pokemon.
+Fire, Fighting, and Ground type moves happen to be three of the most common in competitive Pokemon.
 So, does the greatly expanded move set and slightly better defensive stats offset these glaring new type disadvantages?

-Alolan Sandslash does gain two strong same type moves in Icicle Crash (Ice) and Iron Head (Steel).
-It can also learn Earthquake of course, but losing the same type attack bonus hurts the effectiveness of using that move with this mon.
+Alolan Sandslash does gain two strong STAB (Same-Type Attack Bonus) moves in Icicle Crash and Iron Head.
+It can still also learn Earthquake, but losing the STAB bonus from not being a Ground-type hurts the effectiveness of using that move with this Pokemon.
 Also, like regular Sandslash, the Alolan form has an ability that doubles its speed, except in hail rather than sand.
 If it can hit first, Alolan Sandslash can be a superior Pokemon against the right foes.
 The additional physical Defense can also be relevant, although it doesn’t make up for being four times weak to Fire and Fighting.

 All that being said, on a Hail team, Alolan Sandslash can still be an effective sweeper as long as it can dodge its weaknesses.
 It really needs to use Swords Dance at least once to maximize its damage output.
 While some trainers will use Choice Scarf to help it outspeed other Choice Scarf users, Alolan Sandslash works best as a revenge killer.
 Also, since it can learn Rapid Spin and Knock Off, it can serve a utility role to remove hazards and key items on opposing Pokemon.